konsumer/randopeep/README.md

 * use the GURPS class-data
 * ipsum could be smarter with English, so it can assemble seemingly sensical text.
-* serve all this up with a remote API, so you don't need all the dictionaries, if you have internet access (and make "light" build)

 ## Credits